1). Be prepared:

 5).
 In fact, don’t close at all:

 Most clients are too savvy these days to fall for the stereotypical closing techniques.
 Contrary to the advice from Blake in Glengarry Glen Ross, you shouldn’t be closing all the time.
 That’s for con artists – not professionals.
-If you done everything right throughout the sales process – ask good qualifying questions, determine needs, making sure you understand the decision-making process, ask good trial questions, and handle objections, the close should actually be the easy part.
+If you did everything right throughout the sales process – ask good qualifying questions, determine needs, making sure you understand the decision-making process, ask good trial questions, and handle objections, the close should actually be the easy part.

 Surprisingly, some salespeople actually forget to ask for the order!
 Or, they are so shy, they assume the prospect will make the purchasing decision without their help.
 Wrong.
 You always need to ask for the order.
 If you don’t, you’re in the wrong business.